Is There a Cure for Erectile Dysfunction? 5 Treatment Options to Try

 But all is not lost.
 You can get Sildenafil and Tadalafil, which are generic versions of the same drugs at a much lower price via Hims.
 Be sure to check out these Hims reviews to understand more about these generic ED medications.

 Remember, the oral medication option is only suitable for patients who want to achieve or maintain an erection without addressing the underlying problem.
+Other medications available in the United States, with data to prove efficacy, include the following:

 2. Self-injection therapy